maher-naija-pro/fast-api-kube/README.md

    - Pages-build-deployment
    - Pycharm Python security scanner
    - Trivy docker image vulnerability scanning tools
-   - Bandit Static Application Security Testing (SAST)   security scanner
+   - Bandit Static Application Security Testing (SAST)
+   - Safety and pip-autdit dependancy scan
 ## Repository Secrets

 These secrets are used for automating the CI/CD pipeline and managing external integrations such as Docker Hub, PostgreSQL, and PyPI.